feluxe/very-hungry-pi/README.md

     * because the backups are created incrementally.
     * because *vhpi* creates new snapshots as 'hard links' for all files that haven't changed.
 (No duplicate files.. just links)
 * The process is nicely logged ('info.log', 'debug.log').
 * If a backup process takes a long time, *vhpi* blocks any attempt to start a new backup process until the first one has finished to prevent the Pi from overloading.
+* More features are planned (See: [Version Overvire](https://github.com/feluxe/very_hungry_pi/wiki/Version-Overview-(TODOs)))

 ##<a name="requirements"></a> Requirements: